mohammadahmad11/Femto/README.md

 Might come around for performance enhancements or removing those limitations or bug fixes (if any).

-Given that enough plugins are made and you dont feel the absence the of acolors or a mouse, you might never need to ait the application
+Given that enough plugins are made and you dont feel the absence of colors or a mouse, you might never need to exit the application